Munitions Open Solicitation for Advanced and Innovative Capabilities

 Quick Summary

-The Department of the Army's PAE Fires has released an Open Solicitation for Advanced and Innovative Capabilities to modernize the Army's Organic Industrial Base.
-This initiative seeks innovative technologies for the rapid research, development, prototyping, testing, evaluation, procurement, and fielding of critical advanced fires capabilities to address near-term and mid-term threats.
-The goal is to provide the Army with innovative solutions to maintain a competitive edge and implement the National Defense Strategy and Army Vision.
-This solicitation combines various acquisition authorities, including FAR, DFARS, and 10 U.S.C. statutes, and is open in perpetuity until canceled.
+The Department of the Army's PAE Fires has released an Open Solicitation for Advanced and Innovative Munitions Capabilities.
+This initiative seeks innovative technologies to rapidly research, develop, prototype, test, evaluate, procure, and field critical advanced fires capabilities to address near-term and mid-term threats.
+The solicitation aims to modernize the Army's Organic Industrial Base and maintain a competitive edge.
+This is an open solicitation with no specific closing date, remaining active until canceled.

 Submission & Evaluation